The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 It's just now that they've been called on it.

-And this whole episode last night and today of the media uh acting very defensive and trying to defend their honor is uh evidence enough for me that uh we struck a nerve yesterday in the open criticism of the way they and so did the president, the way they're covering the war.
+This whole episode last night and today of the media acting very defensive and trying to defend their honor is evidence enough for me that we struck a nerve yesterday in the open criticism of the way they, and so did the president, the way they're covering the war.

 President, without doing so directly, accused them of spreading propaganda.